 KONG has you covered from the puppy to the senior stage of your dog’s life.
 You can give your senior German Shepherd the stimulation and exercise they need without worrying about harming their sensitive teeth and gums.
 The KONG will keep dogs of any age preoccupied with its random and unpredictable bounce.
 This is an especially great feature for German Shepherd dogs with a strong prey drive.

 This scented senior dog play rope from Playology will keep your Shep engaged while cleaning their teeth.
-Your dog will be able to enjoy the delicious taste of all-natural pork sausage while improving their dental hygiene.
+Your dog will be able to enjoy the delicious taste of all-natural pork sausage while improving its dental hygiene.

 Best Feeder Ball Toy